asantosnav/microservices/README.md

 - make_prediction.sh: Sends necessary JSON data as input to make a prediction (must be run inside a container)
 - upload_docker.sh: Upload container to Docker repo

+Inside output_txt_files can be found:
+- docker_out.txt: Terminal output when making a prediction inside Docker
+- kubernetes_out.txt: Terminal output when making a prediction inside Kubernetes

 ## Setup the Environment